 Payroll and finances are among the many processes small business owners need to be familiar with to achieve business success and sustainability.

 But you don’t have to be an expert in finance to have a working knowledge of gross wage and how to calculate it.
-In this article, you’ll learn exactly what gross wage means, how to calculate it, and why it should matter to you.
+In this article, you’ll learn exactly what gross wage or gross wage means, how to calculate it, and why it should matter to you.

-Gross wage is the total compensation an employee receives before any deductions or taxes are taken out, including salary, bonuses, overtime pay, and commissions.
+Gross Pay is the total compensation an employee receives before any deductions or taxes are taken out, including salary, bonuses, overtime pay, and commissions.

 The amount of tax both you and your employees pay is based on gross wage.